Interpretable Vertebral Fracture Quantification via Anchor-Free Landmarks Localization: Data

 In \citep{neuro-ml-backbone} an annotation of genant segments for this dataset was published.
 However, the work was focused solely on detection of thoracic vertebrae.
 We extended the annotation by adding vertebrae from the remaining regions\footnote{https://github.com/neuro-ml/anchor-free-genant/}.
 The re-annotation was performed by 3 experts with $1$ to $5$ years of experience in radiology and a board-certified radiologist with 12 years of experience in the field.
 In total the dataset contains 3565 vertebra annotations (2-3 per single vertebra).
+To annotate vertebra heights, radiologists (1) look for a sagittal slice passing through the middle of the vertebra and (2) marks six keypoints on this slice.
+Then the next vertebra is annotated in the same manner, but the selected slice can be different if a patient has scoliosis or patient positioning is wrong.

 The distribution of vertebral fractures is the following: 440 mild, 250 moderate, 54 severe deformations and 2821 normal vertebrae.
 Patient-wise we have a somewhat balanced distribution with 11, 23, 44 and 22 patients with none, mild, moderate and severe deformations respectively.